fakefarm/wwwoodall/source/blog/2014-11-28-the-catholic-church.html.markdown

 Meaning, instead of `www.boulderBikes.com`, you could use `www.boulder.bike`.
 The idea is that the ending of the domain can help describe the kind of business.

-I totally got sucked into a land grab mentality and ended up buying about 10 or so TLD's new domains including `theCatholic.church`.
+I totally got sucked into a land grab mentality and ended up buying about 10 or so TLDs new domains including `theCatholic.church`.
 This has to be worth something to the world's biggest church, right?!

 So I wonder how does one go about selling a gem like this.
 Other than listing them in auction sites, I came up with another idea.
 What if I create a site called **The TLD official color guide**.
 It will be a list of TLD's like `.church`, `.life`, `.biz` and some accompanying color.
 Why is it the official color?
 Because I say so and nobody else is making a site that says otherwise :-)